EDUCATION

 What Is The Best Manuka Honey For Eczema?

-This is because the higher the UMF™ rating, the more potent the honey.
+The higher the UMF™ rating, the more methylglyoxal the honey contains.

 Lower UMF™ grades of manuka honey might also be effective, but for the best results, we recommend using a higher potency.